Finding the right insurance for your landscaping business is an important step in protecting and achieving long-term success.

 Inland marine insurance provides financial protection for property that does not remain at a fixed location and is not covered by a standard commercial property policy.
 If your landscaping company relies on specialized, high-value mobile equipment that you use at various locations, you may need inland marine insurance to cover this equipment.
 Inland marine insurance will protect your property no matter where it is.

 - Your company is hired to provide lawn care at a business park.
 Because it is a large property and will take multiple days to complete, equipment is stored onsite overnight.
 Over a weekend, someone steals a number of lawnmowers.
 Your inland marine insurance would cover the loss.

 - A business owner’s policy combines general liability, property, business income, and extra expense coverage into a single package.
 For small or midsize companies, this type of insurance could help you obtain a wide range of coverage.
 Premiums for a business owner’s policy are typically cheaper than the cost of buying each coverage separately.

 - Pollution liability insurance covers third-party bodily injury, property damage, cleanup costs, and legal defense that results from pollutants released by your company.
 This coverage may be necessary for companies that work with pesticides, herbicides, fertilizers, and other dangerous chemicals.

 - Commercial crime insurance covers losses due to theft, fraud, burglary, robbery, and other crimes.
 Coverage applies both to crimes committed by outside parties and crimes committed by your own employees.
-Landscapers that own high-value equipment may need to protect their property with this coverage.
+Landscapers that deal heavily in cash may need to protect their businesses with this coverage.

 Pricing and Quotes